Hightrack/bootstrap/docs/hightrack/tasks.md

 ---
 layout: docs
 title: Hightrack
-group: components
+group: hightrack
 ---

 Group a series of buttons together on a single line with the button group.
-Add on optional JavaScript radio and checkbox style behavior with [our buttons plugin]({{ site.baseurl }}/components/hightrack/#tasks).
+Add on optional JavaScript radio and checkbox style behavior with [our buttons plugin]({{ site.baseurl }}/hightrack/#tasks).

 ## Contents